 And when you do sit down to work, you’ll realise you have the oh-so-wonderful advantage of fewer distractions.
 The phone won’t ring.
 Emails will be pretty much non-existent.
 It’ll be peaceful and quiet.
 And that means you can focus on those billable tasks that require your full attention.

 Besides, ticking some jobs off your list before 9am – particularly the more challenging ones – will make you feel awesome, in control and ultimately better paid.

 There is always a solution to achieve things more efficiently.
-Constantly review where your time is being spent, so you can focus on the billable tasks.
+Continually review where your time is being spent so that you can focus on the billable tasks.

 Free up your time by getting outside support

 Yes, you might be loathed to give your hard-earned cash to someone else but if you can get more in an hour than their hourly rate, what’s the problem?
 Hire a personal assistant that can help you with invoicing, accounts and any other admin, so you can pay more attention to earning money from clients.

 And if you’re too exhausted at weekends to do the housework, my goodness – get a cleaner!
 It’ll change your life.